 Best events in London

 Diversity is the London way and you get to celebrate all types of events in London.
-From New Year Fireworks, Bonfire Night, Military Parade, Saint Patrick’s day, Pride in London Festival to Chinese New Year celebration.
+From New Year Fireworks, Bonfire Night, Military Parade, Saint Patrick’s day, Pride in London Festival to the Chinese New Year celebration.

 London also has the Wimbledon tournament, football matches, concerts, and performances for every taste.
 You just need to find the right time to match your stay.